 Gone are the days of letting puppies ‘cry it out’.
 In fact, studies show that an increase in maternal care in new dog parents will make for a more confident and braver puppy.

 PRO TIP: Crying is a sign that your puppy is distressed.
 They either need comfort – nothing like getting one of your good hugs – or the toilet – in which case you don’t want them to have an accident indoors.

 How long should my puppy sleep at night?

 Puppies need a lot of sleep.
-Besides naps during the day, they will generally sleep anything from 6 -10 hours at night.
+A good puppy bedtime routine involves, besides naps during the day, a good night sleep lasting between 6 -10 hours.